TL;DR

 - Businesses looking for a more cost-effective upgrade

-Use Cases for WiFi 6E
+Use Cases For WiFi 6E

 - High-density office buildings, arenas, and hospitality spaces